lsst-sqre/sqr-034/index.rst

 Real-time analysis of the EFD data might include statistical models for anomaly detection and forecasting.
 For example, InfluxDB implements a `built-in multiplicative Holt-Winter's <https://www.influxdata.com/blog/how-to-use-influxdbs-holt-winters-function-for-predictions/>`_ function to generate predictions on time series data.
 At the Summit, if we store 1 month of raw EFD data, that's roughly 1% of the data collected over the 10-years survey.
 If that's sufficient to build a statistical model or not depends on the long term trends and seasonality of the time-series we are analyzing.
 An interesting possibility of the present EFD architecture is to build the statistical models at the LDF where we have the raw data stored for longer periods and apply the models at the Summit when configuring alerts.

+.. _aggregator:

 The Aggregator
 ==============

-As proposed in :dmtn:`082` :cite:`DMTN-082`, the Science Platform users are generally interested in telemetry data at a frequency closer to the cadence of the observations.
+As proposed in :dmtn:`082` :cite:`DMTN-082`, the LSP users are generally interested in telemetry data at a frequency closer to the cadence of the observations.
 It proposes that "all telemetry topics sampled with a frequency higher than 1Hz are (1) downsampled at 1Hz and (2) aggregated to 1Hz using general statistics like ``min``, ``max``, ``mean``, ``median`` ``stdev``".
 Commands and event topics should not be aggregated as they are typically low-frequency and can be read directly from the raw EFD data sources.

 In addition, the aggregator should resample the telemetry topics in a regular time grid to make it easier to correlate them.

 The aggregator stream-processor produces a new set of aggregated telemetry topics in Kafka that can be consumed and stored in Parquet, Oracle and InfluxDB.
 That gives the user multiple options to combine the aggregated telemetry with the exposure table which resides primarily in the Oracle database:

-* inside the Science Platform notebook environment using Pandas dataframes after querying the exposure table and reading the telemetry data from one of the sources above;
+* inside the LSP notebook environment using Pandas dataframes after querying the exposure table and reading the telemetry data from one of the sources above;

 * inside the Oracle database joining the exposure and the telemetry tables using SQL;